hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   However, there was another group which was completely separate from us, and reached a very similar final answer.
 This leads me to believe that our reasoning and final answer are sound considering the information we were provided.
 - # Conclusion
+  I did not enjoy having to 'create' numbers, this leaves significant room